kylegenova/best-of-many/readme.md

 Description
 ------------
 This project contains the implementations of the algorithms described in [this paper][arXiv], which compile into a single executable called Best-of-Many.
 The procedures available are Christofides', Column Generation, Max Entropy Sampling, Splitting Off and Tree Packing, Column Generation + SwapRound, and Splitting Off and Tree Packing + SwapRound.

 The executable supports .tsp and .tsv formatted files for input, with a few exceptions (i.e. files supplying custom distance functions).
-Inputs may also be supplied as a 'program file', specifying a subset of the procedures on a set of files; Best-of-Many will generate a .csv spreadsheet and text files with the results.
-The executable can also be used in conjunction with the provided Python scripts to generate plots of the performance of the algorithms over time.
+'Program file' inputs specifying a subset of the procedures on a set of files are also supported, with .csv spreadsheet output.
+Finally, the executable can be used in conjunction with the provided Python scripts to generate plots of the performance of the algorithms over time.
 Right now only a Windows version is available.

 [arXiv]:http://arxiv.org/abs/1506.07776